In this article, we explain BriefBuilder’s IFC feature. You can read about:

 Such heatmaps can help visualize how requirements have been translated into the building’s spatial design, which can be useful for the communication with the building’s users and for analysing both the requirements and the design proposal.

-Step 1: Go to the relevant floor that you want to look at
+Step 1: Go to the floor that you want to look at

 Step 2: Click on the palette icon ()

-When clicking on the icon, you get a pop-up in which you have to do three things:
+When clicking on the icon, you will get a pop-up with several selections:

-- Select whether you want to see requirements data (as captured in BriefBuilder) or IFC data (as captured in the IFC file)
+- Next, select whether you want to see a requirement property (as captured in BriefBuilder) or an IFC property (as captured in the IFC file)

-- Select the specific property that you want to see (e.g. temperature level, security zoning etc., dependent on how your model has been set up)
+- Finally, select the specific property that you want to see (e.g. temperature level, security zoning etc., dependent on how your model has been set up)

 When you’re happy with your selections, click on apply.